jeremiah-c-leary/vhdl-style-guide/docs/context_rules.rst

 context_019
 ###########

-This rule checks for a single space after the context keyword in end context declaration.
+This rule checks for a single space between the **context** keyword and the context identifier.

 **Violation**